 |

-Badge activated for building, floors, and secure zones
+Badge activated for the correct building, floors, and secure zones

 |